 $179

-The Oakley Sutro Lite Sweep with Prizm Trail Torch lenses is the highest-performing fixed-tint sunglass for trail use in our test group.
+The Oakley Sutro Lite Sweep with Prizm Trail Torch lenses is the highest-performing fixed-tint sunglass for trail use in this guide.
 Oakley's Prizm lens technology tuned specifically for trail and outdoor terrain enhances contrast across the browns, reds, and ochres of natural trail surfaces — making it genuinely easier to read ground texture and footing compared to standard tinted lenses.
 The result is not a marketing claim but a measurable optical improvement that makes navigation on rocky and rooted terrain less mentally taxing.

 The single-piece lens design simplifies construction and eliminates the frame sections that can catch and retain debris on traditional frame designs.
 The unobtainium rubber nose pads increase grip as they get wet, a feature that performs exactly as promised during sweaty uphill efforts.
 Fit is optimized for medium to large face sizes; smaller faces may find the wrap too pronounced.
 The Prizm Trail Torch tint works best in full sun — in deep shade or dawn light, the 22% VLT feels slightly dark.